Behnoosh93/goodREADMEGenerator/testREADME.md

 ## Project Description

-this application will accept all information from user and will populate a reademe.md
+this application will accept user information and populate a readme.md
 _______________________